NAEP-AS-Challenge/reading-prediction/readme.md

 automated scoring, particularly for solutions using artificial intelligence (e.g. neural networks, transformer networks) and other complex algorithmic approaches (Kumar & Boulanger, 2020).
-This documentation will be evaluated before respondents' scored submissions are evaluated and only documentation that meets acceptance criteria as specified below will be considered as valid submissions and evaluated for accuracy of the predicted scores compared to the hold-out test dataset.
-This process is consistent with the operational processes that the Department intends to use as part of the approval process for scoring and reporting; only models that can provide substantive validity evidence would be approved for
+This documentation will be evaluated before respondents' scored submissions are evaluated.
+Only documentation that meets acceptance criteria (as specified below) will be considered as valid submissions and evaluated for accuracy of the predicted scores compared to the hold-out test dataset.

+This process is consistent
+with the operational processes that the Department intends to use as part of the approval process for scoring and reporting; only models that can provide substantive validity evidence would be approved for